paulocv/Rtrend-fluH/docs/usage_guide.md

 > Some new libraries may have been included since the last changes.
 This step will install these libraries into your local Conda environment.

 This step usually requires no interaction.
-However, if updates are needed, the script will call `conda env update`, which can take anywhere from a few seconds to a few minutes and use considerable RAM.
+However, if updates are needed, the script will call `conda env update`, which can take anywhere from a few seconds to a few minutes.
 It can also prompt you to confirm (type "y") the new packages.

 ### Step 2.3: Updating the truth data from CDC